-- Increase wages
+- Increase wages and improve benefits

-- Offer wellbeing and mental health support
+- Offer physical and mental health support

 - Determine your security officers’ long-term goals